 Who we are...

 Nestled into the Blue Ridge mountains Of Buncombe County near Asheville, North Carolina lies the historic town of Weaverville.
 Stroll down Main Street and you may wander into this working pottery studio.
 As you step into the gallery you’ll see displays of pitchers, teapots, and tableware next to hand built vases, ceramic furniture and banjos.
 Beyond the wares are craftsmen hard at work.
-Potters Rob and Beth Mangum continue a creative tradition started by Rob’s parents over thirty years ago.
+Potters Rob and Beth Mangum continue a creative tradition started by Rob’s parents over forty years ago.

 Rob and Beth met as sophomore and freshman at North Carolina State University School of Design (now the College of Art and Design) where Rob studied graphics and illustration, and Beth focused on fibers and surface design.
 Beth grew up in Alexandria, Virginia, where she attended St. Agnes School.
 Rob began making pottery in his parents’ studio at Turkey Knob near Sparta, NC in the 70’s.
 In 1989, he and Beth formed their pottery studio after they graduated from Design School.
 Rob went on to receive a MFA from Indiana University.
 They moved to the Asheville area in 1997 and began creating work out of their Weaverville studio.